Circus Knie Fashion

 One hundred years of costumes in the Textilmuseum

-To celebrate the 100th anniversary of the Swiss National Circus Knie, the Textilmuseum St. Gallen presents a selection of around 90 costumes from the private collection of the Knie family.
+To celebrate the 100th anniversary of the Swiss National Circus Knie, the St. Gallen Textile Museum is exhibiting a selection of around 90 costumes from the Knie Family’s private collection.
 The garments embody the history of the Circus Knie, which has entranced generations of spectators and has become part of the collective Swiss memory.

 Curators/ Scenography: Moritz Junge, Martin Leuthold